cyanogilvie/tcl-s2n/README.md

 handling and test coverage.
 There are no known memory leaks or errors, and the package is routinely tested by running its test suite (which aims at full coverage) through valgrind.
 The `make valgrind`, `make test` and `make coverage` build targets support these goals.
+The test suite is currently a long way from full coverage.

 ## SOURCE CODE